g1html5team/mojito_fork/README.md

 The mojito router extends [shelf_rest][shelf_rest]'s router.
 As this is documented extensively in the [shelf_rest documentation][shelf_rest] I won't repeat it here.

-Additionally, mojito provides the following routing methods.
+Additionally, mojito provides routing methods for the following tasks.

 ### Static Asset Handling
 Static assets such as html and css are a mainstay of most web applications.